Director and senior yoga teacher

 Amelia taught as a senior level teacher at Yoga Synergy Sydney, instructing group classes from brand new beginners to advanced practitioners as well as private lessons, working with students with injuries and also training yoga instructors, until 2013 when she relocated to Bellingen.
+There she opened her own studio, Yoga Bellingen.
+Here she teaches group classes including gentle yoga, dynamic classes, meditation and pranayama, plus workshops allowing students to explore the deeper teachings of yoga.
+Amelia also runs regular retreats and immersions to allow students the opportunity to integrate and transform using the tools of yoga.

 My first yoga class was in Panama in 2006, overlooking the Caribbean!!!
 It was a welcomed way for me to reconnect with people again after having travelled for some time and feeling a lack of friends and community.
 My practice however, did not begin until my return to Sydney in 2008.
 I was able to immerse myself in regular classes, grateful for the support and nourishment it offered me in that time of transition and excited by the new sense of self I was experiencing.